vokimon/nissaga/docs/inputformat.md

 	- Any other text just shows it besides the `*`
 - **died:** `bool|int|Date|str` (Default: false) Date of death
 	- If False, the default, nothing is shown
-	- If True, a divorce symbol is shown on the family dot
+	- If True, a dagger symbol is shown indicating death at unkwown date
-	- If a date or a text, it is shown besides the divorce symbol
+	- If a date or a text, it is shown besides the dagger symbol
 - **age:** `int` Age at death.
 Sometimes is the only data available.
 For the record, not shown.
 - **links:** `List[URL]` Links related to the person.
 By clicking on the person, the first one will be followed.
 - **notes:** `str|List[str]` Any notes regarding the person